 - HLTH472 Introduction to Psychometric Theory and Administration (.125 EFTS)

 - An approved research methods course (.125 EFTS) - this can be one of HLTH462, EDEM694, EDEM697, PSYC460 or their equivalents.

 Part two consists of a thesis, EDEM691, in a topic approved by the Child and Family Psychology Programme Coordinator.

 New students apply to enrol in the six foundation year courses within either an MA or MSc in Child and Family Psychology (or as part of an approved course of study within an MEd degree).
 On rare occasions, students assessed to have completed equivalent coursework or a relevant thesis may gain approval to complete fewer courses within either a Postgraduate Diploma of Science or a Postgraduate Certificate in Health Sciences or Education.

 - For the MA and MSc, apply online.

 - For the MEd please contact Karyn France.

 - For the limited entry Postgraduate Diploma in Child and Family Psychology email your completed Child and Family Psychology Application Form to email@example.com.
 Applications open in August each year.
 Successful applicants will be required to consent to a check of their Police record, either in New Zealand and/or their country of origin.
 You must also include certified copies of all previous tertiary academic transcripts with this application.
 Current UC transcripts are not required to be included.

-- Thesis enrolment - to enrol in part two of any Master's degree you must first gain topic approval and then fill out the relevant college's thesis application forms.
+- Thesis enrolment - to enrol in part two of any Master's degree you must first gain topic approval and then fill out the college's Masters Thesis Enrolment Application Form.